wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/ruby-js.md

 These keywords denote the beggining and end of a block. `do end` is specifically used to specify the block for an enumberable

 `def end` are used to specify a function

+These are a kind of replacement for curly braces.

 javascript:
 ```js